-The main financial risks facing the Company are outlined in the Treasury section on page 8 below.
+The main financial risks facing the Company are outlined in the Treasury section on pages 9 and 10 below.

-As a holder of an electricity distribution licence, the Company is subject to regulation by the Gas and Electricity Markets Authority, which acts through the Office of Gas and Electricity Markets ("Ofgem").
+As a holder of an electricity distribution licence, the Company is subject to regulation by the Gas and Electricity Markets Authority ("GEMA"), which acts through the Office of Gas and Electricity Markets ("Ofgem").

-Most of the revenue of the electricity distribution licence holders is controlled by a distribution price control formula set out in the electricity distribution licence.
+Most of the revenue of the electricity distribution licence holders is controlled by a distribution price control formula set out in the Licence.
 The price control formula does not constrain profits from year to year but is a control on revenue that operates independently of most of the electricity distribution licence holder's costs.

 It has been the practice of Ofgem to review and reset the formula at five-year intervals, although the formula has been, and may be, reviewed at other times at the discretion of Ofgem.
+Details of such a review undertaken during the Regulatory Year are provided on page 8.
 The current five-year price control period became effective on 1 April 2005 and has set the Company's revenue through to 31 March 2010.
-A resetting of the formula requires the consent of the electricity distribution licence holder but licence modifications may be unilaterally imposed by Ofgem without such consent following review by the Competition Commission.
+A resetting of the formula requires the consent of the licence holder but licence modifications may be unilaterally imposed by Ofgem without such consent following review by the Competition Commission.
 During the term of the price control, changes in costs incurred will have a direct impact on the financial results of the Company.

-During 2009, the Company will be fully engaged with Ofgem in the DPCR5 process, which will culminate in Ofgem making its final proposals in respect of the price control formula that will take effect for the five-year period commencing 1 April 2010.
-That process involved submission of the Company's detailed business plans in February 2009, triggering an assessment by Ofgem that will result in an initial set of proposals to be published in mid-2009.
-Dialogue between the Company and Ofgem will take place throughout the second half of 2009 such that the final proposals are then expected prior to the end of the year.
+During 2009, the Company is fully engaged with Ofgem in the DPCR5 process, which will culminate in Ofgem making its final proposals in respect of the price control formula that will take effect for the five-year period commencing 1 April 2010.
+That process involves submission of the Company's detailed business plans in February 2009 (with updates provided in June and July), triggering an assessment by Ofgem that will result in an initial set of proposals to be published in early August 2009.
+Dialogue between the Company and Ofgem will then take place throughout the second half of 2009 such that the final proposals are then expected prior to the end of 2009.